Temirlan249/DBproject/README.md

 # DBproject
 # Online Bookshop & e-learning

 This is an online book shop project.
+We choosed web application.
 This application is like an online books market place, where user allows to buy books.
 Here user can also get different types of e-books as pdf books based on the category.
 This project also has many other cool functionalities.

 ## Key features:
 ### User